-This project pointed out the possibility for kiln replacement and partial switch from fossil fuels to renewable biomasses, which was unattractive due some barriers, including the high investments on the adaptation of machineries to work with new biomasses.
+This project pointed out the possibility for the kiln replacement and partial switch from fossil fuels to renewable biomasses, which was unattractive due some barriers, including the high investments on the adaptation of machineries to work with new biomasses.

 The main goal of this project activity is to minimize the negative impacts from the use coal, which consumption leads to GHG emissions that contribute to climate change.
 Moreover, in opposition to the identified baseline, the project activity generates thermal energy from renewable sources, by using abundant renewable biomasses in the region.
 All these measures contribute to sustainable development by promoting renewable energy, mitigating atmospheric pollution and improving the quality of employment for workers.